 The term "after Ganassi" often used when referring to this instrument is incorrect, since Silvestro Ganassi was a musician and probably never made any instruments.

 New information has been brought to light in the last few years about the original SAM 135 recorder.

 Complete technical information on this recorder, including its range and fingerings, can be found in the museum catalogue.

 With regard to the sound quality, the spectrum produced by a cylindrical bore is not quite the same as that from the choke bore typical of later recorders which is richer in harmonics.
 The use of this type of instrument could therefore give a different tone colour to that which 17th composers of the 17th century might have had in mind.

-After 1550 no fingering charts indicate Ganassi's high notes which had probably become obsolete.
-Renaissance consort recorders being tuned a fifth apart the "Ganassi soprano" (or descant) in c would probably not have existed at the time.
-A descant in d would have been more appropriate.
+Renaissance consort recorders being tuned a fifth apart the "Ganassi soprano" (or descant) in c would probably not have existed at the time, would probably have been made to play in d.